 Mad Men season 7 episode 1 (Time Zones) reminds us that whether you are in California, at a drug-fueled orgy, or punching the clock, the world is full of assholes.

-Peggy’s life is so shitty that she gets reminded of actual shit everyday by the kid with the plugged toilet.
-Her life is shit.
-Her work is shit.
-She shits all over Freddy Rumsen’s idea which is actually Don’s idea.
-She’s an asshole.
-That can happen to nice but miserable people.
+Peggy’s an asshole too.
+But to be fair, her life is so shitty that she gets reminded of actual shit everyday by the kid with the plugged toilet.

 I am currently obsessed with the Organic Saigon Chai from David’s Tea, so much so that I accidentally bought $40 of it.
 Anyway, every morning when I put the tea in my tea ball strainer thing, I hear the voice of Catherine Earnshaw saying, “Is he going to have some of tha tea?”
 (Remember they’re in the north of England, hence the “tha”.)